Dr Gwo-tzer Ho (IBD)

 Institution: University of Edinburgh

-Title: Resolving Inflammation in IBD: Developing a new therapeutic approach by targeting pro-inflammatory mitochondrial formylated petides on neutrophil FPR1-pathway
+Title: Resolving Inflammation in IBD: Developing a new therapeutic approach by targeting pro-inflammatory mitochondrial formylated peptides on neutrophil FPR1-pathway

 Project Start Date: 1 February 2019